Kidev/DemoAdaPhysics2D/README.md

-# AdaProject
+# DemoAdaPhysics2D

-This is a simple 2D physics game for STM32F429
+This is a simple demo of AdaPhysics2D for the STM32F429

 Made with the help of AdaCore's Ada_Drivers_Library